avineeth/gyan/SpringFramework.md

   - **session** - Scopes a bean definition to an HTTP session.
 Only valid when used with a web-capable Spring context (such as with Spring MVC).
   - **global-session** - Scopes a bean definition to a global HTTP session.
 Only valid when used in a portlet context.

+#### Spring Bean vs Java Bean vs POJOs

+- Java Beans: At a basic level, JavaBeans are simply Java classes which adhere to certain coding conventions.
+For example, classes that
+  - Have a public default (no argument) constructor
+  - allows access to properties using accessor (getter and setter) methods
+  - Implement java.io.Serializable

+- Spring Beans:
+  - A Spring bean is basically an object managed by Spring.
+  - More specifically, it is an object that is instantiated, configured and otherwise "managed by a Spring Framework container".
+  - Spring beans are defined in a Spring configuration file (or, more recently, by using annotations), instantiated by the Spring container, and then injected into your application.

+- Note that Spring Beans need not to be Java Beans always.
+Spring Beans may not implement java.io.Serializable Interface, can have arguments in constructor etc.

 #### Minimalizing XML Configuration

 - Autowiring helps reduce or even eliminate the need for <property> and <constructor-arg> elements by letting Spring automatically figure out how to wire bean dependencies.